 The Neighbour Discovery of IPv6 addresses on ONOS controller was captured in the network using the Wireshark application.
 The ICMPv6 pings were forwarded in the network and subsequently related packets were captured.

 In the following figure.# the sequence of packet transmission in the network is displayed.
 Source and destination endpoints (H1 and H4) of ICMPv6 packet, all Open vSwitches and the ONOS controller nodes are listed at the top of the figure along with their IP addresses.
 (Note: the IP addresses of Open vSwitches are the addresses of eth0 management interface connected with the ONOS controller).
 All the transmissions are numbered according to the sequence of occurrence.
-The packets exchanged between endpoints and Open vSwitches are highlighted in red colour, the packets exchanged between Open vSwitches and ONOS controller are highlighted in blue colour and the packets exchanged between Open vSwitches are highlighted in green colour.
+The packets exchanged between endpoints and Open vSwitches are highlighted in red colour (and are IPv6 packets), the packets exchanged between Open vSwitches and ONOS controller are highlighted in blue colour (and are OpenFlow packets) and the packets exchanged between Open vSwitches are highlighted in green colour (and are IPv6 packets).
 The Neighbour Solicitation and the Neighbour Advertisement packets contains the Target Address (TA).